letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-static-site-generator-site.md

 ### Create your disco.json

 Create a file named `disco.json` at the root of your repository.
-The `disco.json` file tells Disco where to find the files to serve inside the Docker image we just built with the `Dockerfile` above.
+The `disco.json` file tells disco where to find the files to serve inside the Docker image we just built with the `Dockerfile` above.

 ```json
 {